SAP/kafka-connect-sap/README.md

 Currently only SAP Hana is supported.

 ## License

-Copyright (c) 2020 SAP SE or an SAP affiliate company.
-All rights reserved.
+Copyright (c) 2015-2021 SAP SE or an SAP affiliate company and kafka-connect-sap contributors.
+Please see our [LICENSE](LICENSE) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/kafka-connect-sap).
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](LICENSE).